Meta-Semantics Augmented Few-Shot Relational Learning: The Proposed Method

-\textbf{Meta-Semantic Prompt Retrieval.} After aggregating task-semantic embeddings, we retrieve relevant meta-knowledge from the meta-semantic prompt (MSP) pool.
-Formally, let $\mathbf{P} \in \mathbb{R}^{M \times D_s}$ denote the MSP pool with $M$ components.
-Each component $\mathbf{p}_z \in \mathbb{R}^{1 \times D_s}$ denotes a meta-semantic prompt vector of dimension $D_s$.
-The knowledge maintained in the MSP pool $\mathbf{P}$ constitutes more abstract, high-level semantic patterns, such as \texttt{Person}-\texttt{Location} or \texttt{Person}-\texttt{Person} relationships, which are crucial for better adapting to unseen relations that follow similar semantic patterns.
-For example, predicting a new relation between \textit{Obama} and \textit{Washington} would benefit from the \texttt{Person}-\texttt{Location} pattern, as it provides abstract meta-knowledge about how people and places are commonly related.
-Such meta-knowledge would facilitate knowledge transfer in few-shot KGC.
+\paragraph{Meta-Semantic Prompt Retrieval.} After aggregating the task-semantic embedding, we retrieve relevant meta-semantic knowledge from the MSP pool to provide semantic interpretation of relation $r$.
+Formally, let $\mathbf{P} \in \mathbb{R}^{M \times D_s}$ denote the MSP pool with $M$ components, where each component $\mathbf{p}_j \in \mathbb{R}^{1 \times D_s}$ represents a meta-semantic prompt vector of dimension $D_s$.
+The MSP pool encapsulates high-level meta-semantic patterns shared across tasks, enhancing generalization for FSRL.

-Given the task-semantic embedding $\mathbf{s}_r$, we retrieve a corresponding meta-semantic prompt $\mathbf{p}_r$ from the MSP pool based on:
+Given a task-semantic embedding $\mathbf{r}^{(s)}$, the corresponding meta-semantic prompt $\mathbf{r}^{(p)}$ is retrieved from the MSP pool based on the criterion:

-where $\eta$ is a score function based on cosine similarity between $\mathbf{s}_r$ and pool components $\mathbf{p}_j$.
-The meta-semantic prompt $\mathbf{p}_j$ with the largest similarity is retrieved as the meta-semantic prompt to provide high-level semantic cues related to the current task.
+where $\eta$ is a scoring function that measures cosine similarity between $\mathbf{r}^{(s)}$ and each pool component $\mathbf{p}_j$.
+The meta-semantic prompt with the highest similarity is selected to provide semantic cues relevant to the current task.